 The American Academy of Pediatrics reports that food allergies happen when a child’s immune system overreacts to certain foods, such as milk, eggs, nuts, soy and grains with gluten.
 The reactions can be mild (itchy skin, sneezing, upset stomach) or severe (throat tightness, vomiting, loss of consciousness) — and can even lead to life-threatening anaphylaxis.

-Dr. Rachel Klein, a doctor of internal medicine and pediatrics with Sharp Rees-Stealy Medical Group, offers these tips for managing your child’s food allergies when they are in someone else’s care and how to keep a child with allergies safe while in your care.
+Dr. David Hall, a doctor of internal medicine and pediatrics with Sharp Rees-Stealy Medical Group, offers these tips for managing your child’s food allergies when they are in someone else’s care and how to keep a child with allergies safe while in your care.

 If you have a child with a food allergy, what should you tell adults who care for them?